tonywong94/maskmoment/README.md

         NOTE: If rms_fits is not given, a noise cube is generated from the image cube, after removing any gain variation using the gain cube. mask_fits : FITS file name, optional
         External mask cube to use.
-The cube should have 1's for valid pixels and 0's for excluded pixels.
+This cube should have 1's for valid pixels and 0's for excluded pixels.
 If this is provided then the mask generation is skipped and the program goes straight to calculating the moments. outdir : string, optional
-        Directory to write the output files
+        Directory to write the output files.
-        Default: Same directory as img_fits.
+        Default: Write to the directory where img_fits resides.
         NOTE: Currently this directory is assumed to exist. outname : string, optional
         Basname for output files.
 For instance, outname='foo' produces files 'foo.mom0.fits.gz', etc.
         Default: Based on root name of img_fits. snr_hi : float, optional
-        The high significance threshold from which to begin the mask dilation.
+        The high significance sigma threshold from which to begin mask dilation.
         Default: 4
     snr_lo : float, optional
-        The low significance threshold at which to end the mask dilation.
+        The low significance sigma threshold at which to end mask dilation.
         Default: 2
     minbeam : float, optional
         Minimum velocity-integrated area of a mask region in units of the beam size.